AashishTangnami/AashishTangnami/README.md

   - 🔭 I’m currently working on developing my own skills

   - 🌱 I’m currently learning AI and Data Science

+  - [Portfolio](https://aashishtangnami.vercel.app) Building and learning to integrate everything I learn in one platform.

   - 👯 I’m looking to collaborate on Real World Projects (Research and EDA)